 What is the 211 Texas Helpline?

-211 Texas is a community resource program that helps Texans connect to services they need.
-The services include basic needs resources like food, housing, medical care, etc.
+211 Texas is a community resource program that helps Texas citizens connect to the critical services they need.
+These services include basic needs resources like:

 This program was created by the Texas Health and Human Services Commission.

 You can reach the 211 Texas helpline on two different phone numbers; 211 or 877.541.7905.